 Features that can help control what parts of a job can be accessed and by who.

-File renaming can also be set in general settings for all newly created projects.
+Can also be set in general settings for all newly created projects.

 Set workflow steps for the project.